 How to Process Stop Motion Animation?

-8. Audio: Once you are done shooting the silent stop motion animation, you can add some audio to your video to make it enjoyable.
+Once you are done shooting the silent stop-motion animation, you can add some audio to your video to make it enjoyable.
 For this purpose, opt for a dedicated stop motion software or app.

-- A Grand Day Out (1990): The characters Wallace and Gromit of this short film are created using plasticine clay.
+- A Grand Day Out (1990): The characters Wallace and Gromit in this short film are created using plasticine clay.
 This movie is a classic example of Claymation stop-motion animation.

 - The Nightmare Before Christmas (1993): This film achieved an illustrated setting blending clay and other etched textures, constituting about 110,000 frames.